Published in 2020

 Departments will assist councillors in the completion of claim forms.
 Councillors should contact an appropriate officer immediately upon returning from the conference to give details of additional expenses incurred and to sign the necessary claim forms.

 Claims without receipts should rarely happen.
-However, councillors must use the ‘Lost or Unobtainable Receipt Voucher’ to claim reimbursement for expenditure they have incurred when no receipt is available.
+Councillors must use the ‘Lost or Unobtainable Receipt Voucher’ to claim reimbursement for expenditure they have incurred when no receipt is available.

 Outside the UK